 Husband and wife team Agus Ismoyo and Nia Fliam have been producing textiles in their batik studio in Yogyakarta, Indonesia, since 1985.
 They draw on the traditions of Ismoyo’s ancestors — batik makers in the court city of Solo in Java — to explore the richness of historical batiks as contemporary art.
 Their studio produces fine-art batik fabrics and paintings along with a range of wearable art and interior decor.

-Masako Oguro’s deep appreciation of Japan’s textile treasures comes from her mother, a classical Japanese dance instructor and kimono enthusiast.
-In her art practice, Oguro takes damaged silk “shibori” kimono and jackets and transforms them into stylish garments.
+Masako Ogura’s deep appreciation of Japan’s textile treasures comes from her mother, a classical Japanese dance instructor and kimono enthusiast.
+In her art practice, Ogura takes damaged silk “shibori” kimono and jackets and transforms them into stylish garments.
 Shibori is a labor-intensive Japanese tie-dye method that has been practiced for centuries and is given new life today in accessories, home goods and fashion.

 Nilda Callañaupa Alvarez is an Indigenous Quechua weaver from Chinchero, a village in the Cusco region of Peru.
 She began researching and reviving local textile practices in the late 1970s and founded the Centro de Textiles Tradicionales del Cusco with fellow weavers in 1996.
 The fair-trade nonprofit works with ten local weaving communities to sustain local traditions and promote weavers and their work.

 Rose Luangisa was born and raised in Tanzania and came to the United States in 1987, where she earned bachelor’s and master’s degrees.
 Working with African textiles for over 26 years, she partners with a small group of Dogoan artisans from Segou, Mali, to produce fine mud cloth textiles.
 Her mission is to satisfy artisans and customers, preserve culture and traditions from across the African continent, and empower and connect its people around the world.